 Figure 5. yeDUFs chemical fitness profiles cluster, suggesting collaboration or shared functions.
 Some yeDUFs are essential for survival in multiple chemical conditions.
+Yellow areas correspond to XXX.
 A zoomable version is shown in Suppl.
 Fig. 5.
 Data from Hillenmeyer et al. 2011.